ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 • Technical safeguards (access controls, encryption, audit logs)

-Healthcare firms must document these safeguards clearly and demonstrate ongoing implementation – not just one-time setup.
+Importantly, healthcare firms must document these safeguards clearly and demonstrate ongoing implementation, not just a one-time setup.

 2. Risk Assessments and Risk Management Plans